All Episodes

 Yet after America was attacked, it was as if our entire country looked into a mirror and saw our better selves.

-I thought I was talking to my constitu my constituents, the people of New York.
+I thought I was talking to my constituents.

-Don't think I realized until a day or two later that I was talking to the to the nation or the world or like that day I think I focused pretty much on the people of New York.
+I don't think I realized until a day or two later that I was talking to the nation or the world.

-Someone pulls its pulls us from the rubble.
+Someone pulls us from the rubble.

 I was watching a documentary this morning.

-And it chronicled some of Mayor Giuliani's moments on that day.
+It was on that geo, and it chronicled some of Mayor Giuliani's moments on that day and after and reflecting on it later.

 And one of the things, and the mayor joins us right now, he became America's mayor that day.

-It really struck me that you said that you had no idea really.
+It really struck me that you said that you had no idea, really.

-You were talking to the people of New York, your city, your constituents, to knowing that they would rise to the occasion, and which by the way, they did big time.
+You were talking to the people of New York, your city, your constituents, to knowing that they would rise to the occasion, and which, by the way, they did, big time.

 Yeah, actually the first, yeah.

-And uh it hit our building, and we got trapped, and it took about a half hour to get out.
+When the first tower came down, we were two blocks away and it hit our building and we got trapped and it took about a half hour to get out.

 Father Judge, yes.

-After after we were in the building, we got out, we walked up the street.
+After we were in the building, we got out.

 That's when the second tower came down.

-And then we had a help of people on the street, and we finally reestablished our command post as a police academy.
+And we finally reestablished our command post as a police academy.

 That was the estimate we had from the Port Authority.

-And what was going through my mind is how do you explain this to people?
+And what was going through my mind is, how do you explain this to people?

 How do you explain 7,000 people dead?

-City hadn't been attacking anybody's memory ever.
+City hadn't been attacked in anybody's memory ever.

-And uh Father Judge was my spiritual counselor, the man who taught me the day I was a rookie mayor how to go explain the deaths of three firefighters to the family.
+And Father Judge was my spiritual counselor, the man who taught me the day I was a rookie mayor how to go explain the deaths of three firefighters to the family.

 And then we would laugh.

-We would laugh like you did.
+We would laugh like he did.

-However, this time there was no laughter, there was no joking.
+However, this time there was no laughter.

-There was a look on his face that you know, really kind of jolted me.
+There was a look on his face that, you know, really kind of jolted me.

 He seems to be the first body they found.

-And uh and then the terrible consequences uh of it.
+And then the terrible consequences of it.

 I want people to know certain things about you.